SiwonP/simple/README.md

-# vue-simple-boilerplate
+# Simon simple [webpack enhanced] template for Vue 2.0

-> The simplest possible Vue setup in a simpler webpack environment that the webpack Vue setup
+> The simplest possible Vue setup in a simpler webpack environment than the webpack Vue setup

 > This template is Vue 2.0 compatible.

 ### Before You Start...

-This boilerplate is targeted at beginners who want to start exploring Vue without the distraction of a complicated development environment.
+This template is targeted beginners and advanced users who want to start exploring Vue without the distraction of a complicated development environment.

-For advanced features such as asset compilation, lint-on-save, unit testing, and CSS extraction, we recommend that more experienced developers use one of the [other templates](https://github.com/vuejs-templates/).
+Feel free to check [other templates](https://github.com/vuejs-templates/).

 ## Usage